"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \subsection{Ethics, Impacts \& Research Justice}

 Our work was approved by our institution's ethics review board.
 Since our participants are undertaking stigmatized work, we took extensive measures to protect participant data, anonymity, and privacy at every stage.
 Some examples include using platforms that are end-to-end encrypted for conducting virtual interviews (e.g., paid Webex), offering instructions on how to create an encrypted (ProtonMail) email address to organize an interview and receive reminders, and using a scheduling system (Calendly) that did not require personal information such as name from participants for scheduling.
 We offered participants multiple options for compensation: anonymous Amazon gift cards or PayPal payments (which could be sent to an encrypted email address they had created using our instructions).
 We took great care to protect the identities of participants and any unintended identifying information has been removed.
-Further, in alignment with research justice principles, we employed a sex worker to transcribe the interviews and will send a copy of published research using this data to those participants who requested it~\cite{macneil2006informing}.